markh55/PP3-Project-blog/README.md

 ![Blog Page](https://github.com/user-attachments/assets/84e90daf-46d2-49ff-9d10-5328887007be)

 ### Logo
-i came up with the devbase logo when thinking of things to call my blog instead of the classic "My Blog" so my thought process was;
+I came up with the devbase logo when thinking of things to call my blog instead of the classic "My Blog" so my thought process was;

 Dev - This is just developer but shortened.